rugbyprof/Mwsu-Web-Dev/Assignments/001-Github.md

 Every email must have a minimum of two items included:

-- The course number and title in the subject:
+- The course number and title in the subject: `5373 Web Dev`
-    - Undergrads `4443 2D Gaming`
-    - Grads `5353 2D Gaming`
 - Your name

 I can't promise an answer if you don't provide those two pieces of information.